-Article 15
+Article 11

-This Protocol shall enter into force on the thirtieth day after the later receipt of the notification by which the Contracting Parties communicate each other that their internal legal procedures for its entry into force have been completed.
-The Protocol shall remain in force as long as the Agreement.
+1. Each Contracting Party shall notify the other Contracting Party of the completion of the procedures required for the entry of this Agreement into force.
+This Protocol shall enter into force on the first day of the second month following the date of receipt of the later diplomatic note by which the Contracting Parties notify each other that their respective internal legal procedures necessary for the entry into force of this Protocol have been completed..

+2. The Protocol shall remain in force as long as the Agreement.

 In witness thereof the undersigned, dully authorised, have signed this Protocol.

 Done in ………….. on ……............................
 20…, which corresponds to the…… day of ….., in duplicate, each in the Czech, Hebrew and English languages, all texts being equally authentic.
-In case of any divergence of interpretation the English text shall prevail.
+In case of any divergence of interpretation, the English text shall prevail.